Samsonite Classic 100 Attaché Case, 1972 to 1980

 By the early 70s Samsonite style executive cases were becoming more of a common sight, on commuter trains, in offices and on aeroplanes.
 Samsonite took the attaché case to another level of luxury and style with the new Samsonite Classic 100.

 Convenience and practicality were the driving forces in the new design.
-Combination locks fairly new on attachés, but Samsonite's single combination lock allowing you to discretely lock the case with the minimum of fuss was unique.
+Combination locks were new on attachés.
+But Samsonite's single combination lock, which let you lock the case discretely, was unique.

 It was also slightly taller, 3/4", clearly a practical benefit as now you could put two stacks of manila folders side by side or two ring binders.
 Of course it stood slightly taller than other cases, which may have brought other benefits in terms of looking important.
 Though, It was still small enough to be suitable for hand baggage on an plane.